alghammariosmah/ulnoiot/teams/aast/schrofner/2017-06-09/practical_part.md

 #Practical part
 Plugin pi, connect to strongest ap using password: internetofthings

-Open a terminal an use:
+Open a terminal and use:
 ssh pi@192.168.12.1

 Using the password: ulnoiot